raphamorim/rio/docs/docs/command-line-interface.md

   -e, --command <COMMAND>...
 Command and args to execute (must be last argument) -w, --working-dir <WORKING_DIR>  Start the shell in the specified working directory
-      --write-config [<PATH>]      Writes the config to a given path or the default location -h, --help                       Print help
+      --write-config [<PATH>]      Writes the config to a given path or the default location --log-file                   Writes the logs to a file inside the config directory -h, --help                       Print help
   -V, --version                    Print version
 ```